AY-AllenYe/LipstickRecommendation/README.md

 **TODO (v1.2)**

-    Same as TODO (v1.0) except '7.Function: Recommend other items in same cluster, list its information or online shopping website.', which is 70% done.
+    1.Same as TODO (v1.0) except '7.Function: Recommend other items in same cluster, list its information or online shopping website.', which is 70% done.

 #### 2025.11.20 version 1.1